How to Get a Georgia Drivers License

 PHASE 3: Full Georgia Drivers License (Class C)

-As long as an intermediate driver has kept their Class D license free of major traffic violations for one full year (12 months), they will be issued their full Class C drivers license.
+As long as an intermediate driver has kept their Georgia Class D license free of major traffic violations for one full year (12 months), they will be issued their full Class C Georgia drivers license.
 You must be at least 18 years old to receive your full license.

-To make things easier, follow the instructions below, have all your documents in order, make an appointment with the DDS to take your permit exam and you should have no problems.
+To make things easier, follow the instructions below, have all your documents in order, make an appointment with the Georgia DDS to take your permit exam and you should have no problems.
 And remember, you must be at least 15, but under 18 years to get a permit.

 - Your certificate of completion from our online drivers ed course.

-- A Georgia DDS certificate of attendance form must be signed and notarized from your school.
+- A Georgia DDS certificate of school enrollment form must be signed and notarized from your school.
 It is only valid for 30 days.
 All applicants under the age of 18 not enrolled in school must provide a GED diploma, high school diploma, or an attendance form from your local Board of Education if you are enrolled in an approved home school program.

 - Your Alcohol and Drug Awareness Program (ADAP) card.